danilofreire/awesome-stars/README.md

 - [course-site](https://github.com/uc-cfss/course-site) - Course site for Computing for the Social Sciences (MACS-30500)
 - [course](https://github.com/plsc-31101/course) - Introduction To Computational Tools And Techniques For Social Research
 - [pinochet-analyze](https://github.com/diegoquintanav/pinochet-analyze) - A repository for exploring the pinochet dataset [freire2019pinoche]
-- [dataviz](https://github.com/clauswilke/dataviz) - A book covering the fundamentals of data visualization.
+- [dataviz](https://github.com/clauswilke/dataviz) - A book covering the fundamentals of data visualization
 - [POLS-8500-Machine-Learning-Text-Analysis](https://github.com/ljanastas/POLS-8500-Machine-Learning-Text-Analysis) - This is a repository for R code lecture notes for the Fall 2019 version of POLS 8500 on text analysis and machine learning for the social sciences.
 - [ScPoEconometrics](https://github.com/ScPoEcon/ScPoEconometrics) - Undergraduate textbook for Econometrics with R
 - [pols1824w](https://github.com/danilofreire/pols1824w) - Course materials for "Political Violence", Brown University, Fall 2019